Car Accident Resulting in a Fire - Miami Car Accident Lawyer, Sean M. Cleary

 Car manufacturers are more concerned about financial benefits than the safety of the passengers and adopt cost-cutting measures.
-For example, although they are well aware that plastic melts instantly during a fire, many fuel tanks are still made of cheaper plastic instead of metal.
-Often, manufacturers fail to provide fire shields around fuel tanks to prevent fires.
+For example, although they are well aware that plastic melts instantly during a fire, many fuel tanks are still made of cheap plastic instead of metal.
+Oftentimes, manufacturers fail to provide fire shields around fuel tanks to prevent fires.
 Manufacturers can be held liable in any of the following cases:

 The location or design of the fuel tank is defective